mahuntington/angular-notes/what_is_an_api.md

 - In a traditional server-side rendered application, the server retrieves data from the database and uses that information to format the HTML server-side (demo https://www.amazon.com).
 - Now though, a server retrieves the data from the database and responds to requests just with JSON (demo http://www.swapi.co/)
 - We can use various web-based APIs to populate our SPAs with data asynchronously.
-This way the user can interact with the application and see it respond with new data without needing to refresh or navigate to a new page
+This way the user can interact with the application and see it respond with new data without needing to refresh or navigate to a new page (demo [/starwars](/starwars))